South Korea’s NOFI buys estimated 137,000 tonnes corn in tender

 The corn was bought for arrival in South Korea in two consignments in December at premiums over Chicago corn futures.

-The corn is expected to be sourced from South America and/or South Africa.
+The tender had sought optional origin corn but both consignments purchased are expected to be sourced from South America and/or South Africa, traders said.

+The first consignment of 69,000 tonnes was bought at an estimated premium of 182 U.S. cents c&f over the Chicago December corn contract CZ2 plus a $1.50 a tonne surcharge for additional port unloading.
+The seller was said to be trading house Cargill.

+The second consignment of 68,000 tonnes was bought at an estimated premium of 184.85 U.S. cents c&f over the Chicago December corn contract CZ2 plus a $1.75 a tonne surcharge for additional port unloading.
+The seller was said to be trading house Pan Ocean.

 ((michael.j.hogan@thomsonreuters.com; +49 172 671 36 54; Reuters Messaging: michael.hogan.thomsonreuters.com@reuters.net))